 Most clients who hire estate planners know little to nothing about the process—if they knew more, they could prepare all of the documentation themselves.

-When you hire a quality probate attorney, they will guide you through every step of the process and explain each task in terms you can understand.
+When you hire a competent estate planning attorney, they will guide you through every step of the process and explain each task in terms you can understand.
 You should feel that your estate attorney is willing to go above and beyond to help you feel confident and informed about your estate plan.
-Competent, experienced estate planning attorneys should guide you through the legal terminology in your estate planning documents to ensure all your wishes are clearly outlined – not simply hand a stack of papers to you and expect you to understand what’s in them.
+Experienced estate planning attorneys should guide you through the legal terminology in your estate planning documents to ensure all your wishes are clearly outlined – not merely hand you a stack of papers and expect you to understand what’s in them.

 7. Keeps in Touch Regularly

 The day you receive final copies of your plan should not be the last time you hear from your estate attorney.
-The best trust attorneys reach out to their clients several years down the road to reassess their goals and make any relevant changes.
+The best estate planning attorneys reach out to their clients through the years to reassess their goals and make any relevant changes.
 They also inform clients of New York legislation changes that may affect their plans.

 Your estate planner plays a valuable role in your life from when you hire them until years after your death, and reaching out is a small way to show that they remain invested in you until the end.

-Contact a Committed Trust Attorney in Long Island
+Contact a Committed Estate Planning Attorney in Long Island

-If you are looking for a will and trust lawyer in the East End of Long Island to help you through the estate-planning process, we can help.
+If you are looking for an estate planning lawyer in the East End of Long Island to help you through the estate-planning process, we can help.

 Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice from the individual author or the law firm, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.